HouseMcBride/PacMan/README.md

 # PacMan
-PacMan Movement Exercise Assignment at MIT
+WEEK 4 PacMan Movement Exercise Assignment at MIT

 ### Description
 The assignment was to simulate PacMan biting down across the screen.